 A federal charter was granted to the National FFA Organization in 1950 when Public Law 81-740 was passed by the U.S. Congress.
 The Charter serves as National FFA’s articles of incorporation and as the organization’s governance document.
 Public Law 105-225, passed in 1998, provided technical revisions to the original federal charter.

-The charter publicly acknowledges the National FFA Organization’s role as an integral part of public instruction in agricultural education.
+The original and revised charters publicly acknowledge the National FFA Organization’s role as an integral part of public instruction in agricultural education.

 Is the National FFA charter unique?